l0drex/travel/README.md

 ```

 `post.md` would reference the image with `![alt](./image.jpg)`.
 This means that I also see the image in the preview on Nextcloud.

+Images are fetched and optimized at build time, so there is no increased load on you server and the token should be kept private.

 Read more in the [Astro documentation](https://docs.astro.build/en/guides/content-collections/).